What grades are offered by Kansas Virtual Academy (KSVA)?

 - Medical Exemptions: Please provide a yearly written statement from your physician indicating the immunizations your child cannot receive.

-The complete ACIP recommendations can be found at: http://www.cdc.gov/vaccines/pubs/ACIP-list.htm.
+The current recommended and minimum interval immunization schedules may be found on the CDC webpage.
 If you'd like more information about immunization requirements, please contact the school office at 913.592.4600.